fluxninja/aperture/docs/content/concepts/auto-scale.md

 ## Insertion

-Aperture Agents interface with cloud infrastructure APIs, such as Kubernetes API, to discover, monitor, and scale infrastructure resources.
-The Aperture Controller uses the information from the Agents to make informed auto-scaling decisions that are then acted on by the Agents.
+Aperture agents interface with cloud infrastructure APIs, such as Kubernetes API, to discover, monitor, and scale infrastructure resources.
+The Aperture Controller uses the information from the agents to make informed auto-scaling decisions that are then acted on by the agents.

-In an Agent group, the leader Agent is responsible for interfacing with the cloud infrastructure APIs.
-For example, by maintaining a watch on scalable Kubernetes resources, the Agent group leader can monitor changes to the resource status, such as the number of replicas configured and currently deployed.
+In an agent group, the leader agent is responsible for interfacing with the cloud infrastructure APIs.
+For example, by maintaining a watch on scalable Kubernetes resources, the agent group leader can monitor changes to the resource status, such as the number of replicas configured and currently deployed.
 The up-to-date information is then used by the Aperture Controller to make informed auto-scaling decisions.